 Consumers are ready to get back out there and ride, baby, ride, but supply chain issues and new consumer behaviors are getting in the way of car dealerships eager to get back to business as usual.

-According to a McKinsey & Company survey, consumers’ intent to purchase a new car in quarter four of 2021 is close to where it was at pre-COVID-19 levels, but the automotive industry needs to recognize new consumer demands and expectations.
+According to a McKinsey & Company survey, consumers’ intent to purchase a new car in late 2022 was back to where it was at pre-COVID-19 levels, but the automotive industry needs to recognize new consumer demands and expectations.
 That means more high-quality digital and video content, omni-channel marketing, and agile campaigns.

 But how are small and medium sized dealerships supposed to affordably deliver value on channels they don’t have experience with?
 CTV advertising, and here’s why.

 CTV and OTT advertising allow marketers to precisely target customers across devices and channels on what remains the most impactful advertising format out there: television.
 Oh sure, TV is good for multi-million dollar brands, but what about short-staffed independent dealerships with tight budgets?

 Well, the ads may look the same, but trust us when we say it’s a whole other story under the hood: CTV advertising is trackable, scalable, flexible, and most importantly, quick and easy to implement.